KhronosGroup/Vulkan-Samples/samples/extensions/color_write_enable/README.md

 Support of this feature can be queried by extending the struct VkPhysicalDeviceFeatures2 in the vkGetPhysicalDeviceFeatures2 call by a VkPhysicalDeviceColorWriteEnableFeaturesEXT struct.
 `VkPipelineColorWriteCreateInfoEXT` contains an array of Boolean values that serve as toggles for the corresponding `VkPipelineColorBlendAttachmentState`.
 This array can be overwritten dynamically with the `vkCmdSetColorWriteEnableEXT` function.

-Two subpasses are prerformed in the sample.
+Two subpasses are performed in the sample.
 In the first subpass, three attachments are used.
-Each attachment has only one color component bit enabled - R, G and B. Triangle is drawn on each of them separately.
+Each attachment has only one color component bit enabled - R, G and B. A triangle is drawn on each of them separately.
 The second subpass combines three images created in the previous pass.
 Checkboxes are used to toggle the `vkCmdSetColorWriteEnableEXT` function disabling each attachment.
 As a result of its disabling, the value of a given channel is set as the value of that channel in the background color.
 Sliders are used to set the background color.

 ## The sample